maddybartlett/ImprovedRLContinuousStateReps/README.md

 nnictl create --config CONFIG_FILE.YML
 ```

+Make sure to create the data directory and (if necessary) change the `data_dir` variable in each of the *exp* files before running.

 Hyperparameter optimization was performed using the Annealing algorithm and the network was optimized to maximize the reward averaged over the last 100 trials.
 The maximum number of NNI trials was set to 100.
 Data was saved in *.txt* format and converted to CSVs and Pickle files for data exploration.

 **10 random seeds**